wso2/docs-mi/en/docs/learn/examples/message-store-processor-examples/using-jms-message-stores.md

 ### Synapse configurations

-Following are the artifact configurations that we can used to implement this scenario.
+Following are the artifact configurations that we can use to implement this scenario.
 See the instructions on how to [build and run](#build-and-run-example-2) this example.

 === "Proxy Service"
     ```xml